ashley-hart/dpll-miniproject/README.md

 - the two above observations allow the recursive implementation to be *much* faster
 - extend solver.py to enable *both* unit propogation and pure literal elimination with the command line option "--dpll"
 - make the "--dpll" option the default if no other options are given
-- compare stats against last week's recursive implementation
+- compare stats against recursive implementation
 - compare the time performance of "solver.py --dpll" against other solvers on your "easy" benchmark

 ### Literal selection heuristics